lakeside007/Encryption-Decryption-and-Hashing-using-Linux-CLI/README.md

 <h2>Description</h2>
 Project consists of step by step Linux OS CLI walkthroughs used to generate public and private encrytion keys, encrypt file, decrypt file and also perform hashing.
+It is important to note that files are usually encrypted with a recepient's public key and decrypted with the private key.
 <br />